SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 > The order is a logical one.
 Man needs to see his state of sin, have proof of the righteousness that the Savior provides, and be reminded that if he refuses to receive that Savior he faces certain condemnation.

 [⚠️ Category mistakes in Greek surrounding the meaning of repentance](https://sevenshepherd.github.io/repent/).
-While it may be [Monergistic](https://carm.org/dictionary/monergism/) ask yourself the following question: does repentance mean *"feel remorse, repent, be converted (in religio-ethical sense),"* or is it simply an intellectual assent to facts a *"change of mind"*?
+While it may be [monergistic](https://carm.org/dictionary/monergism/) ask yourself the following question: does repentance mean *"feel remorse, repent, be converted (in religio-ethical sense),"* or is it simply an intellectual assent to facts a *"change of mind"*?
-- If you said *"change of mind"* you have deviated from historical Christianity.
+- If you said *"change of mind,"* in the sense of an intellectual assent to facts, you have deviated from historical Christianity.
 This meaning finds no support in any authoritative Greek lexicon, any modern English translation, and it is without scholarly support from the academic community, or any standard Greek reference work. *"Real repentance is being so sorry, so contrite, that you do not do it again.
 You turn away from it and cease doing it."* &mdash; Chuck Smith

 Correct definitions of [Repentance](https://bit.ly/3IchrbQ).